25/11/2025

 Advantages of Glass-Filled Nylon

-Adding glass makes nylon substantially stronger, harder, and more rigid, while also having a higher creep resistance, better dimensional stability, and increased wear resistance than nylon on its own.
-Glass-filled nylon also allows for higher maximum service temperatures.
-Here are the primary benefits compared to standard, unfilled nylon:
+Adding glass reinforcement makes nylon substantially stronger, harder and more rigid.
+It also improves creep resistance, dimensional stability and wear resistance, and allows higher maximum service temperatures.
+Primary benefits compared to standard unfilled nylon include:

 • Superior tensile strength